Aichnerc/Aichnerc/README.md

 ## The sky is not the limit! 🚀
 - ❤️ In love with Open Source
 - 👯 I’m looking to collaborate with other coding enthusiasts
-- ⚡ Fun fact: I love to sing, play the piano
+- ⚡ Fun facts: I am space enthusiast, love to sing, play the piano and create social networks in my freetime

 ### Connect with me: